-Prior to graduation, all students are required to notify the Graduate School of their intent to complete the degree by submitting the online Graduation Application.
-This application must be submitted by the published deadline for each semester.
-Visit the Graduate School website at gradschool.utexas.edu/academics/graduation for information about current deadlines.
+Prior to graduation, all students are required to notify the Graduate School of their intent to complete their degree by submitting the online Graduation Application.
+This requirement applies to students completing a Ph.D. or the M.A. in Cell and Molecular Biology.
+The application must be submitted by the published deadline during the semester in which the student intends to graduate.
+Visit the Graduate School website at graduation for information about current deadlines.